UK 2018: Part 2

-One thing to consider if you’re going to pet sit for dogs is that you shouldn’t leave them alone for too long.
+One thing to consider if you’re going to dog sit is that you shouldn’t leave them alone for too long.
 4 or 5 hours was our maximum window of opportunity for exploring.
 When we did go out it was usually just for a couple of hours.

 We did manage to venture to Crowborough, Royal Tunbridge Wells and East Grinstead.